roman-milk/roman-milk.github.io/chucks-fantasy.md

  "I told him that I didn't want him or Alice calling you anymore."

  "You never told me that and if I don't know why would I say no to either Randy or Alice when they call?"
-Report_Story #2